slawkorybski/midea-ac-py/README.md

 * Target humidity in Dry mode when supported.
 * Energy and power sensors when supported<sup>3</sup>.
 * Button and binary sensor to start & monitor self cleaning.
+* Select entities for rate select (gear) modes when supported.
 * Translations
   * български
   * Català